 Good this beer made with pee.
 No, it is not an insult: it is a simple observation!
 In Singapore she was born NEWBrew, a beer made from recycled filtered water that was once slurry and urine.

-As you know, most beer is made of water: in NEWBrew there is 95% of NEWater, the national brand of recovered and filtered water.
-And yes, because to cope with water scarcity, the Singapore government launched NEWater in 2003 so that locals never run out of clean drinking water.
+As you know, most beer is made of water: in NEWBrew there is 95% NEWater, the national brand of reclaimed and filtered water.
+And yes, because to address water scarcity, the Singapore government launched NEWater in 2003 so that locals would never run out of clean drinking water.

-When I say "clean", I mean ultra clean, fruit of state-of-the-art filtering systems.
-The recycled water undergoes a three-step purification process.
+When I say “clean”, I mean ultra clean, the result of state-of-the-art filtering systems.
+The recycled water undergoes a three-stage purification process.
 First, membrane microfiltration to remove small particles and germs.
-Second, reverse osmosis that frees the water from contaminants such as viruses.
+Second, reverse osmosis which frees the water from contaminants such as viruses.
 Third and last, for further safety, disinfection with ultraviolet rays.

 Yes, but what exactly does he know?